BlakeACollins/calorieTracker/README.md

 # calorieTracker

-This is a mini project makinng a calorie and meal tracker.
+This is a mini project making a calorie and meal tracker.
 Practicing with Materialize CSS, JavaScript, and the module JavaScript design patteren.